matthew-brett/msc_imaging/assessment_b_2018_faq.md

 You can do that by email to <m.brett@bham.ac.uk>, or for cool points, use the pen icon at the top right of the page to make and propose your edits.
-You'll need a Github account for that, but that's a good thing to do in any case.
+You'll need a Github account for that, but that's a good thing to have in any case.

 ## Do I have to copy the data? or Why am I getting permission errors?